Ashok0/EnderalVREssentials/README.md

 [**EngineFixesVR v1.21**](https://github.com/rollingrock/EngineFixesVR/releases): SKSEVR plugin to fix various issues with the Skyrim Special Edition engine.
 - Open EngineFixesVR.ini and add the following lines: MemoryManager = false, SelectAllocator = 1.

+[**VR FPS Stabilizer v1.2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/31392?tab=files): The VR FPS Stabilizer functionality of this mod is not being used with this Enderal VR release.
+This mod has been included because it has the ability to automatically setup TAA settings every time Enderal VR is launched.
+TAA settings cannot be preconfigured with INI files and must be tweaked using VR FPS Stabilizer.
+Default TAA settings will make Enderal VR look extremely blurry.
+This can be quickly fixed by simply disabling TAA but this will also break Enderal VR menu artwork.
+The best way to handle TAA is to tweak its settings with VR FPS Stabilizer to essentially disable all of its visual effects when enabled.
+This allows Enderal VR menu artwork to work properly while keeping the visuals sharp without any blur in-game.
+To remove TAA blur, add the following lines to \VR FPS Stabilizer\SKSE\Plugins\VRFpsStabilizer.ini:
+- AutoConfigEnabled=0
+- GrassChange = 0
+-        taa sharp 2.285
+         taa lf 0
+         taa hf 0.8
+         taa po 1.0
+         taa ps 0

 [**PapyrusUtil VR - Scripting Utility Functions v3.6b**](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files): An SKSE plugin adding several new scripts with native functions that provide various conveniences related to data storage and other misc functions to the scripter/modder.
 DynDOLOD requirement.

 [**DynDOLOD Resources SE v3.00 Alpha-9**](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.